The Ergo (or Erg)

 - Good for coaches to see how you perform, from a fitness perspective, over a full race distance.
 Do you start off like a train and die off at the end or do you paddle consistently throughout the run.

 - Good for providing a common platform for comparing one paddler to another on SOME criteria.
-On water testing is the ideal but also introduces many more variables (wind, current, tide, eddies, depth changes, etc.)
+On water testing is the ideal but also introduces many more variables (wind, current, tide, eddies, water depth changes, etc.)

 - Good at producing data that is no less valuable for crew selection or paddler comparison than other metrics that are gathered by coaches (beep test level, push ups, chin ups, kettle bell reps, bench presses, etc.)